 the north arrow item: a picture item predefined with a north arrow image

-You can add a picture by dragging it from your file manager onto the canvas, or by using the Add Picture, following items creation instructions.
-Then you can manipulate it, as explained in Interacting with layout items.
+You can add a picture by dragging it from your file manager onto the canvas, pasting it directly into the layout by using Ctrl+V or Add Picture, following items creation instructions.
+Then you can manipulate it, as explained in Interacting with layout items.and by using the

 When using Add Picture, the picture item will be a blank frame that you can customize using its Item Properties panel.
 Other than the items common properties, this feature has the following functionalities:

 The picture item supports two types of images:

 Raster Image: a file selector widget can be used to fetch the data.
 Use the … Browse button to select a file on your computer or enter the path directly in the text field.
 You can even provide a remote URL that points to a picture.
 The associated image can also be embedded in the layout.

 SVG Image: using by default the SVG libraries provided in .
 You can however use any other file, and the file selection follows the same rules as for the raster image.
 The SVG parameters can as well be set dynamic.

 .SVGfiles are customizable, meaning that you can easily apply other Fill color, Stroke color (including opacity) and Stroke width than the original, using their corresponding feature in the SVG Parameters group.
 These properties can also be data-defined.